Power Platform adoption maturity model: Goals and opportunities

 Level 300 – Defined

-Develop an environment strategy and configure layers of security in a way that supports productive development in your organization, while securing and organizing resources.
+Develop an environment strategy and configure layers of security to support productive development in your organization, while securing and organizing resources.

-Define tiers of application support – taking into account the level of complexity, how critical the app is, and users impacted by the application.
+Define tiers of application support based on the level of complexity, the criticality of the app, and users impacted by the application.

-Celebrate your makers and champions by sharing their success stories, and focus on the business value and impact they have on the organization.
+Celebrate your makers and champions by sharing their success stories.
+Focus on the business value and impact they have on the organization.

 Level 400 – Capable

-Define key responsibilities for your CoE, admins, and makers and ensure they are understood and agreed to by everyone.
+Define key responsibilities for your CoE, admins, and makers to ensure they're understood and agreeable to everyone.

 Level 500 – Efficient